 A crumb shot of freshly baked focaccia.

-As important as refrigerating the dough is using a high hydration dough, meaning a dough with a high proportion of water relative to the flour.
-The high proportion of water will create a dough with beautiful air pockets throughout.
-(Incidentally, this is the secret to making excellent pizza dough as well as light, airy sourdough sandwich bread.)
+A high-hydration dough is a dough with a high proportion of water relative to the flour.
+A high proportion of water will create a light and air dough and ultimately a focaccia with beautiful air pockets throughout.
+(Incidentally, this is the secret to making excellent pizza dough, too.)

 How This Focaccia Recipe Differs from Others